By Dr. Lawrence Wilson

 Food poisoning.
 Coffee enemas are excellent to help relieve many cases of food poisoning.

 Gas and bloating.
 Coffee enemas are fine, and often helpful.
-If the enemas cause gas or bloating, rub the feet after the enema, as this may help relax the intestinal tract.
+If the enemas cause gas or bloating, rub the feet after the enema, especially the top of the left foot near the toes, as this may help relax the intestinal tract.
 Address other causes for gas, such as too many food combinations, eating too much, improper diet, or a need for a digestive enzyme.

 Gastritis and ulcers.
 Coffee enemas are fine.